Akiyuki Nosaka: Later life

 In July 1972, as a magazine editor, he published Kafū Nagai's Taishō era (1912–26) erotic short story "Yojōhan fusuma no shitabari".
 The work was immediately controversial, and in August 1972, he was prosecuted for public obscenity.
 During the trial, Saiichi Maruya, Sawako Ariyoshi and many other authors testified for the defense.
 However, in 1980, in an important decision, the Japanese Supreme Court ruled that he was guilty.
 He was fined 100,000 yen (slightly less than US$300 at the time).

 In December 1978, Nosaka was credited for giving former rugby player-turned pro wrestler Susumu Hara his ring name, Ashura Hara.

 He was elected to the Japanese Diet in 1983.
 The 1988 anime film Grave of the Fireflies, directed by Isao Takahata, was based on Nosaka's short story of the same name.

 Nosaka suffered a stroke in 2003 and although still affected by it, he kept writing a column for the daily Mainichi Shimbun.

-On NHK's December 10, 2015 7:00 pm broadcast announcing Nosaka's death, a veteran journalist was quoted as saying Nosaka was notable for questioning what most people consider common sense, but that Japan has now entered an era in which this is no longer possible.
+He died in Tokyo on 9 December 2015, leaving behind his wife, Yoko, and two daughters.
+His death was announced on NHK's 7:00 pm broadcast the following morning, with a veteran journalist quoted as saying Nosaka was notable for questioning what most people consider common sense, but that Japan has now entered an era in which this is no longer possible.